python-platonic/platonic.tools/platonic-website/docs/structures/queue/index.md

 `platonic` views queues as a method of communication between threads, processes, services, and systems with each other.
 Queue is a one-way communication medium: one system is sending messages, and the other is receiving them.

-## Properties

-Platonic queues are somewhat careless.

-* Order of messages is generally **not guaranteed** to be preserved;
-* The same message should be delivered **at least once** (if the backend is feeling well),
-* And (depending on the backend) the message **may be delivered more than once**.

-These lousy properties are determined by the queue's backend, though.
-For example, the `Simple` backend guarantees order and delivers messages exactly once, whereas `SQS` in the simplest case does neither of that.
-See below for their comparison.

 ## Backends

 <table>